Manhunt in Cleveland after video of killing shared on Facebook

 The suspect, identified as Steve Stephens, is considered armed and dangerous, police said after the homicide in northeast Cleveland near the Lake Erie shore.

 An aggravated murder warrant was issued for Stephens' arrest, and police said early Monday that he may have fled Ohio.
-The FBI was providing assistance, a spokeswoman told NBC News.
+Police warned residents of Pennsylvania, New York, Indiana and Michigan to be on the lookout for Stephens.
+The FBI is providing assistance, a spokeswoman told NBC News.

 Police initially said Sunday that the man "broadcast the killing on Facebook Live," but a spokesperson for the social media site later said the video was recorded and uploaded.
 Stevens did use Facebook Live at least once on Sunday, the spokesperson said.